El Soberbio

 El Soberbio is a village and municipality in Misiones Province in northeastern Argentina.
 It contains the 25690 ha Papel Misionero Natural Cultural Reserve, created in 1994.

-Place Names
+Place name

-The Proud, arises from a phrase in one of the first person to reach the mouth of the creek Guarambocá ...
-"What magnificent place!".
-Just bought the place its name.
+The village's name, meaning "the proud", arises from a phrase in one of the first person to reach the mouth of the creek Guarambocá, "What a magnificent place!"

 Population

 The population at roughly 20,000 inhabitants, according to the latest census INDEC 2001.
 It is 80% rural and urban area with a radius of 6 km, which gives a dispersion of most of the territory.
 As a young population also has a high birth rate, by which the average family has more than three members.
 In urban areas are most public and private services, and even today is still difficult for rural people to access them.

 The difficulty of communication, cultural heritage and strong media presence (radio and TV) of the neighboring country Brazil, make a very particular cultural trend where from simple portuñol in elementary schools to trade (legal and illegal) make that the borders are solamennte formalities.

 According to the population of the province, across the eastern fringe is characterized by the presence of European immigrants afuerte, corresponding to the decade of 1820 onwards.
 Predominantly German and Polish, but there are also many other parts of Europe, which constitute a minority.
 This population admitted to a greater extent in Brazil through a private settlement program is mixed with the existing population, is low because only the mills pawn mate wild wood and the fate of these was varied, but mensu many were already in other areas of the province (central and Parana) where the river Uruguay's main means of communication to urban centers, and from which goods were transported in "flat" drawn wooden boats.

 The current population is also composed when in the early s.
 XX, settled some jangaderos come from Brazil, who were responsible for downstream maneuver large log rafts called "rafts."

 Some of these jangaderos and other colonized people of character, as the first colonizer Don Arturo Henn and the first teacher Fenocchio were the ones who over the years were to build this new venture and founded the town in 1946.

 As of 2001, El Soberbio had a population of 3,732 (a density of 26.2 people per km^{2}).